theduckylittle/websdk-foss4g-na-2018/presentation.md

 ## Why React is cool

 - It takes a lot of DOM out of the equation.
-- Components all have a defineable life-cycle.
+- Components all have a definable life-cycle.
 - You can compose components together

 ```